 Philip was taken on strength with Eastern Air Command, attached to 4 CAC Dartmouth, Nova Scotia.
 He had flown Fleet, Finch, Harvard and Lysander aircraft during his training.

-He took out $1,00 worth of life insurance, Ida the beneficiary.
+He took out over $1,000 worth of life insurance, Ida being the beneficiary.
 The premiums were paid back only, amounting to about $200.